blssed/EduRob-LineFollower/readme.md

 a line-following robot, based on computer vision algorithms written in Python.

-Since the setup of several components on the Jetson Nano proved rather difficult, we created a docker container for it which is publicly available on docker hub: docker hub: [blssed/ros2robotik](https://hub.docker.com/repository/docker/blssed/ros2robotik/general)
+Since the setup of several components on the Jetson Nano proved rather difficult, we created a docker container for it which is publicly available on docker hub: [blssed/ros2robotik](https://hub.docker.com/repository/docker/blssed/ros2robotik/general)

 ## Hardware